How an investigation happens

 During the course of an investigation, OHS collects information and analyzes it to prepare an investigation report summarizing the circumstances of the incident.

 OHS conducts an enforcement action review of the investigation, to determine if the incident file should be submitted to Alberta Justice for consideration for prosecution.
-Files that are not referred to Alberta Justice are closed and the investigation report is released to the public.
+Files that are not referred to Alberta Justice are closed.
+Fatality investigation reports are made public by publishing online.

 Files referred to Alberta Justice are reviewed to determine if the case can support charges laid.
-When a case does not support a reasonable likelihood of a conviction or if the prosecution is not in the public interest, the investigation is closed and the investigation report is released to the public.
+When a case does not support a reasonable likelihood of a conviction or if the prosecution is not in the public interest, the investigation is closed.
+The fatality investigation report is made public by publishing online.